-Managing agents in the age of agentic AI: The critical role of purpose and data minimization
+Managing agents in the agentic AI era: The critical role of purpose and data minimization

 As agentic AI rapidly expands, proper guardrails — particularly around purpose and data minimization — are necessary to realize the benefits of autonomous systems while reducing legal, privacy and compliance risks.